Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 Placement matters as much as the recommendation quality itself.
 A perfect suggestion in the wrong spot gets ignored.

 Homepage: The first thing visitors see.
 Use trending products, bestsellers, or personalized "For You" widgets for returning visitors.
-This is your broadest funnel — help visitors find a starting point quickly.
+This is your broadest funnel, so help visitors find a starting point quickly.
 One to two widgets maximum to avoid clutter.

 Product detail pages (PDP): The highest-intent page on your store.
 Place "Similar Products" below the main product section, "Frequently Bought Together" near the add-to-cart button, and "Complete the Look" as a visual section further down.
 PDPs can support two to three recommendation widgets without feeling cluttered because the visitor is actively evaluating a purchase.

-Cart page: Critical for AOV.
+Cart page: This is where AOV gets built.
 Show cart-based recommendations and "Frequently Bought Together" suggestions based on cart contents.
 Place widgets below the cart summary but above the checkout button.
-This is the last opportunity to increase basket size before the customer enters checkout.
+This is the last opportunity to increase basket size before checkout.

 Checkout page: Use sparingly.
 One targeted upsell or add-on offer.
 Anything more creates friction at the point of conversion.